asyml/forte/README.md

 **Bring good software engineering to your ML solutions, starting from Data!**

 **Forte** is a data-centric framework designed to engineer complex ML workflows.
 Forte allows practitioners to build ML components in a composable and modular way.
-Behind the scene, it introduces [Data Pack](https://asyml-forte.readthedocs.io/en/latest/notebook_tutorial/handling_structued_data.html), a standardized data structure for unstructured data, distilling good software engineering practices such as reusability, extensibility, and flexibility into ML solutions.
+Behind the scene, it introduces [DataPack](https://asyml-forte.readthedocs.io/en/latest/notebook_tutorial/handling_structued_data.html), a standardized data structure for unstructured data, distilling good software engineering practices such as reusability, extensibility, and flexibility into ML solutions.

 ![image](https://user-images.githubusercontent.com/1015991/164107272-593ef68f-7438-4f11-9b76-251435995943.png)

-Data Packs are standard data packages in an ML workflow, that can represent the source data (e.g. text, audio, images) and additional markups (e.g. entity mentions, bounding boxes).
+DataPacks are standard data packages in an ML workflow, that can represent the source data (e.g. text, audio, images) and additional markups (e.g. entity mentions, bounding boxes).
 It is powered by a customizable data schema named "Ontology", allowing domain experts to inject their knowledge into ML engineering processes easily.

 ## Installation